-- a) defining the minimum qualifications, experience, and skills necessary for all positions in the laboratory; - b) ensuring that all laboratory technical staff have demonstrated capability in the activities for which they are responsible.
-Such demonstration shall be recorded; - ensuring that the training of each member of the technical staff is kept up-to-date (ongoing) by the following: - each employee training file must contain a certification that the employee has read, understands, and is using the latest version of the management system records relating to his/her job responsibilities; - ii) training courses or workshops on specific equipment, analytical techniques, or laboratory procedures shall all be recorded; and - review of analyst work by relevant technical managers on an on-going basis is recorded or another annual demonstration of capability is performed by one of the following: - a. acceptable performance of a blind sample (single or double blind to the analyst);
+a) Defining the minimum qualifications, experience, and skills necessary for all positions in the laboratory;

-- at least four consecutive laboratory control samples with acceptable levels of precision and bias.
-The laboratory must determine the acceptable levels of precision and bias prior to analysis; or - c. if the above cannot be performed, analysis of authentic samples with results statistically indistinguishable from those obtained by another trained analyst. - d) recording all analytical and operational activities of the laboratory; - e) ensuring adequate supervision of all personnel employed by the laboratory; - f) ensuring that all sample acceptance criteria are verified and that samples are logged into the sample tracking system and properly labeled and stored; and - g) recording the quality of all data reported by the laboratory.
+- b) Ensuring that all laboratory technical staff have demonstrated capability in the activities for which they are responsible.
+Such demonstration shall be recorded; - c) Ensuring that the training of each member of the technical staff is kept up-to-date (on-going) by the following: - Each employee training file must contain a certification that the employee has read, understands, and is using the latest version of the management system records relating to his/her job responsibilities; - ii) Training courses or workshops on specific equipment, analytical techniques, or laboratory procedures shall all be recorded; and - iii) Review of analyst work by relevant technical managers on an on-going basis is recorded or another annual Demonstration of Capability is performed by one of the following: - a.
+Acceptable performance of a blind sample (single or double blind to the analyst); - At least four consecutive laboratory control samples with acceptable levels of precision and bias.
+The laboratory must determine the acceptable levels of precision and bias prior to analysis; or - c.
+If the above cannot be performed, analysis of authentic samples with results statistically indistinguishable from those obtained by another trained analyst. - d) Recording all analytical and operational activities of the laboratory; - e) Ensuring adequate supervision of all personnel employed by the laboratory; - f) Ensuring that all sample acceptance criteria are verified and that samples are logged into the sample tracking system and properly labeled and stored; and - g) Recording the quality of all data reported by the laboratory.

-The following shall be implemented in addition to TNI sections 4.2.8.1 a) and b):
+The following shall be implemented in addition to TNI 4.2.8.1 a) and b):

 - c) The laboratory shall have a documented program to detect and deter improper or unethical actions.
 Data shall be produced according to the project-specific requirements as specified in the final, approved project-planning documents, such as the approved Quality Assurance Project Plan (QAPP), when these documents are provided to the laboratory.
-Following are the minimum elements of an acceptable program for detecting and deterring improper or unethical actions: - i) an ethics policy must be read and signed by all personnel; - ii) initial and annual ethics training must be conducted as described in Section 5.2.7; - iii) analysts must record an explanation and sign off on all manual changes to data; and - iv) where available in the instrument software, all electronic tracking and audit functions must be enabled.
+Following are the minimum elements of an acceptable program for detecting and deterring improper or unethical actions: - i) An ethics policy must be read and signed by all personnel; - ii) Initial and annual ethics training must be conducted as described in Section 5.2.7: - iii) Analysts must record an explanation and sign off on all manual changes to data; and - iv) Where available in the instrument software, all electronic tracking and audit functions must be enabled.